exoplatform/exo-documentation/docs/GettingStarted.rst

 |image209|

 After applying this filter, the list will only display the articles posted by you.
-You can either archive, edit or share them directly from the news list.
+You can either archive, edit or share them directly from the news application.

 |image210|